-Inaugural Roundtable Provides Analysis from Eaton Vance, BlackRock and Pence Capital Management on Potential Coming Deluge of Federal Spending
+Inaugural Roundtable Provides Analysis from Eaton Vance and BlackRock on Potential Coming Deluge of Federal Spending

 I’m thrilled to welcome you all to Wealth Solutions Report’s inaugural Investment Solutions Roundtable.
 Each month, we’ll bring together two to three experts to deliver their insights on how current events, new product development and wealth management solutions can – and should – inform asset management and portfolio construction best practices.